 - Salary/Effort: Letters of support are required for budgets that include investigator effort (include letter from division chief documenting that % effort is available, and confirming investigator salary).
 Total costs salary support for PI(s) and Co-I(s) must not exceed 50% of total project costs.

 - This is a total costs award.
-If indirects are requested, they must be inclusive of the maximum funding amount of $25,000.
-Indirects may not exceed 8%.
+If indirect costs are requested, they must be inclusive of the maximum funding amount of $50,000.
+Indirect costs may not exceed 8%.

-- Funds will be provided to the awardee’s institution as an unrestricted grant provided as a lump sum to a sundry account used by the PI according to the project budget.
+- Funds will be provided to the awardee’s institution in two payments to be set up in a sundry account and used by the principal investigator according to the project budget.